-Based on technical analysis of economic and market conditions, the Adviser may, from time to time, allocate up to 5% of the Fund's net assets to investments in ETFs that are tied to the performance of the broad general markets as measured by such indices as the S&P 500® Index.
-These ETFs may include leveraged and inverse ETFs.
-The long-position in ETFs would reflect the Adviser's assessment that the markets are moving in an upward direction.
+Based on technical analysis of economic and market conditions, the Adviser may, from time to time, allocate up to 5% of the Fund's net assets to investments in ETFs that are tied to the performance of the broad equity markets as measured by such indices as the S&P 500® Index.
+These ETFs may include leveraged and inverse ETFs, which are used to manage volatility.
+A long-position in ETFs would reflect the Adviser's assessment that the markets are moving in an upward direction.
 Whereas, an inverse position would reflect an assessment by the Adviser that the markets are generally moving downward.
-Depending upon the strength of the indicators in the Adviser's technical analysis, the Adviser allocate to ETFs that are leveraged and would thus anticipate a multiple (e.g., 2X) of the performance of the market in either an upward or downward direction.
-Due to the growth or decline in any allocation to this type of position, the Adviser would generally seek to re-balance the position whenever the amount allocated exceeds the amount initially allocated by plus or minus 2% of the Fund's net assets.
+Depending upon the strength of the indicators in the Adviser's technical analysis, the Adviser may allocate to ETFs that are leveraged and would thus anticipate a multiple (e.g., 2X) of the performance of the market in either an upward or downward direction.
+Due to the growth or decline in any allocation to this type of position, the Adviser's asset allocation will be rebalanced when an allocation dispersion exceeding +/- 10% is experienced.

 The Adviser sells or reduces the Fund's position in an Underlying Fund when the Underlying Fund's performance begins to lag the average of its respective peer group by 10% or more, and has done so for an average of 3-months or more.
-These performance tolerance standards are applied to multiple timeframes, i.e., 1-month, 3-months, 6-months, 1-year, 2-year, 3-year, and 5-year timeframes.
+These performance tolerance standards are applied to multiple timeframes, i.e., 1-month, 3-month, 6-month, 1-year, 2-year, 3-year, and 5-year timeframes.
 These settings are subject to change as market conditions warrant.

-The Fund may engage in frequent and active trading in order to achieve its investment objective.
+The Fund may engage in frequent and active trading within both its Core and Satellite components in order to achieve its investment objective.